Exponential stability of linear periodic difference-delay equations: Introduction

-\item Some 1-D hyperbolic systems are equivalent to a subclass of difference difference-delay systems.
-Indeed, after explicit integration in terms of arbitrary functions of one variable (backward and forward waves) using the method of characteristics, their evolution is governed by equations like \eqref{systae}, see for example \cite{CoNg,bastin2016stability,BFLP}.
-In particular, Theorem \ref{theorem_hale_generalization} can be applied to such systems in the case of linear periodic boundary conditions. \item An initial motivation of the authors for this study lies with the stability of active microwave circuits.
-These can be regarded as nonlinear systems with infinite dimensional state space, due to transmission lines that are modelled either by 1-D hyperbolic systems or by delays.
-The response to a periodic signal in the so-called high-gain regime is typically a periodic solution, and linearizing along this trajectory provides one with a linear periodic time-varying dynamical system.
-The latter is governed by a functional differential equation slightly more general than \eqref{eq:2}, which has a high frequency limit system of the form \eqref{systae}.
-The solution operator of the linearized system along the periodic trajectory turns out to be a compact perturbation of the solution operator of the high frequency limit system, and if the latter is exponentially stable then the stability of the periodic solution to the initial, nonlinear system can be investigated by chasing polar singularities of the harmonic transfer function of the linearized system; see \cite{SFueyo} and \cite{Suarez} for a discussion of such methods in Engineering, based on frequency-wise numerical simulations obtained by so-called \emph{harmonic-balance} techniques. \end{enumerate}
+\item The stability of \emph{active microwave circuits} (like amplifiers), has been an initial motivation of the authors to undertake the present study.
+Circuits can be regarded as nonlinear systems with infinite dimensional state space, due to transmission lines that are modelled either by 1-D hyperbolic systems or by delays.
+Their response to a periodic signal is typically a periodic solution, and linearizing along this trajectory yields a linear periodic dynamical system, governed by a functional differential equation slightly more general than \eqref{eq:2}, whose operator solution is again a compact perturbation of a high-frequency limit system of the form \eqref{systae}.
+The same remarks as in \ref{motiv-neutral} now apply, to the effect that if the high frequency limit system is exponentially stable (this is the property we shall characterize), then the local stability of the periodic solution to the initial, nonlinear circuit depends only on whether the harmonic transfer function of the linearized system (HTF, to be defined later) has unstable \emph{poles} \cite{SFueyo}. \\ Such methods are already instrumental in engineering (without much mathematical justification), based on frequency-wise simulation of the HTF obtained by so-called \emph{harmonic-balance} techniques; see for example \cite{Suarez} for a discussion. \seb{Here, it it important to stress that simulating such devices numerically (which is necessary for computer-aided design, needed in turn to predict performance and stability prior to manufacturing) is performed nowadays in the frequency domain.
+Indeed, due to the tremendous number of electronic components and high frequency of input signals, such simulations can no longer be performed accurately in the time domain, as it would require too small a time step. } \end{enumerate}